morse-simulator/morse/doc/man/morse-run_man_page.rst

 :file:
                   the exact scene (.py or .blend) to run (if 'env' is given, within this environment).
-                  See section FILE RESOLUTION below for details.
+                  See the FILE RESOLUTION section below for details.

 :pyoptions:
-                  optional parameters, passed to the Blender python engine in sys.argv
+                  optional parameters, passed to the Blender Python engine in sys.argv
 :-h, --help:
             show this help message and exit

 :--name NAME:
-            when running in multi-node mode, sets the name of this node (defaults to either MORSE_NODE if defined or current hostname).
+            when running in multi-node mode, sets the name of this node (defaults to either MORSE_NODE if defined or the current hostname).
 :-g GEOM, --geometry GEOM:
             sets the simulator window geometry.
 Expected format: